-- XML ENABLE ALL-OCCURRENCES (page 82).
-The XML ENABLE ALL-OCCURRENCES statement causes all occurrences of a data item to be exported to an XML document. - XML DISABLE ALL-OCCURRENCES (page 81).
-The XML DISABLE ALL-OCCURRENCES statement causes only certain occurrences to be exported to the XML document.
+- XML ENABLE ALL-OCCURRENCES (on page 95), which causes all occurrences of a data item to be exported to an XML document. - XML DISABLE ALL-OCCURRENCES (on page 94), which causes only certain occurrences to be exported to the XML document.